csmith111/moments-of-inspiration/_posts/2016-11-06-Efficiency.markdown

 Have you made a list of skill/activities that you can be more efficient in?
 Remember why you are doing this.
 Do not lose touch with the WHYs?
 Make a plan and get started on your journey to a 10x better version of your self.

-In the next post we will look at Effectiveness.
+In the next post we will look at __Effectiveness__.
 We will also review planning and execution in future posts.